kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

--  e2e_node will need to be enabled for windows to add
+-  e2e_node will need to be enabled for windows to add coverage

 ### Graduation Criteria